mbaker28/url-shortener/README.md

 npm run dev
 ```

-You can then run the web application using PHP's built-int server:
+You can then run the web application using docker:

-`php -S 0.0.0.0:8000 -t public/`
+`docker compose up -d --build`

-The web app is running at [http://localhost:8000](http://localhost:8000)
+The web app is running at [http://localhost](http://localhost)